McManus’ 53-yard field goal lifts Denver past Chargers 23-20

+“In that situation they know they’ve got to throw that flag,” Sutton said.
+“They don’t want to throw it in an end-of-game situation, but if you make them throw it playing through the defender for the ball they have to call it no matter what.”

+The Chargers (4-8) argued vehemently about the call that gave the Broncos (4-8) the ball at the Chargers 35-yard line with 3 seconds remaining, allowing Brandon McManus a shot at being the hero, if not historic.

-DENVER (AP) — Brandon McManus’ 53-yard field goal as time expired, set up by a long interference call, capped a furious final 14 seconds and gave the Broncos a 23-20 victory over the Los Angeles Chargers.
+His 53-yard field goal as time expired capped a furious final 14 seconds and gave the Broncos a sweep of their AFC West rivals.

-Rookie quarterback Drew Lock’s debut win for Denver came a month after Brandon Allen beat Cleveland.
+Rookie quarterback Drew Lock’s debut win for Denver included a pair of touchdown throws to Sutton but just 134 yards passing and it came a month after Brandon Allen beat Cleveland.
 It made the Broncos the first team in league history to have two quarterbacks start and win their NFL debuts in the same season.

-The winner by McManus, who stormed off the field just before halftime when coach Vic Fangio changed his mind about letting him attempt a record 65-yard field goal, was set up by a 38-yard pass interference call on Chargers cornerback Casey Hayward Jr.

-Diontae Spencer returned the kickoff 26 yards to the Denver 28 after the Chargers tied the game at 20 on Michael Badgley’s 46-yard field goal with 14 seconds remaining.
-With 9 seconds left, Lock threw deep down the right sideline to Sutton, who caught his two first-quarter touchdown passes.

-Sutton collided with Hayward and the yellow flag came out.
-The Chargers argued vehemently about the defensive pass interference, giving the Broncos the ball at the Chargers 35-yard line with 3 seconds remaining.
+“I thought beating Arkansas my junior year was really cool,” said Lock, a second-round pick from Missouri.
+“But winning your first start is definitely a little cooler.”

+Phillip Rivers drove the Chargers to the tying field goal, a 46-yarder by Michael Badgley with 14 seconds left and was prepared for overtime when Diontae Spencer returned the kickoff 26 yards to the Denver 28.

+“We had a thought of kneeling at first,” Lock said, “but we saw Spencer bring it out the way he did.
+So we thought, all right, let’s try to get to the 50, a little past the 50 and give Brandon a chance.”

-The Chargers (4-8) continued jawing with both the Broncos (4-8) and the officiating crew as the Broncos ran onto the field following McManus’ field goal.
+The Chargers continued jawing with both the Broncos and the officiating crew as the Broncos ran onto the field following McManus’ winner.

-Philip Rivers overcame an early interception, his eighth in three games, and a 17-3 deficit with touchdown throws of 30 yards to Austin Ekeler and 36 yards to Keenan Allen.
+Rivers overcame an early interception, his eighth in three games, and a 17-3 deficit with touchdown throws of 30 yards to Austin Ekeler and 36 yards to Keenan Allen.
 Rivers completed a 38-yard pass to Mike Williams on fourth-and-11 in the closing minutes to get the Chargers in range for the tying field goal.

 Badgley missed a 55-yarder off the left upright with 9 minutes remaining after Derek Wolfe’s second sack of Rivers — his career-best seventh of the season — pushed the Chargers back 5 yards

-With a second left in the first half, McManus trotted out for an attempt at an NFL record length of a field goal with not a hint of wind.
+With a second left in the first half, McManus trotted out for an attempt at an NFL record 65-yard field goal with not a hint of wind.
 But he was summoned back to the sideline after the Chargers sent return man Desmond King II deep in case the kick was short.
 McManus was furious, ripping off his helmet and slamming it to the ground.

-After a delay penalty, Lock didn’t even try a Hail Mary, instead throwing a 33-yard pass over the middle to Sutton, who was tackled at the 20.

-When they came out after halftime, McManus lined up at the exact spot and made a practice kick through the uprights in the north end zone.
+“I knew I could make it, they’ve seen me make it in practice and we’re right at the line that I gave him,” said McManus, who lined up at the exact spot when he came back from halftime and made the practice kick through the uprights in the north end zone.

-Lock quickly provided a spark to Denver’s discordant offense and sent the crowd abuzz despite nearly 20,000 empty seats.
-After misfiring his first pass and going three-and-out on Denver’s opening drive, Luck threw a pair of TD passes to Sutton for a 14-0 lead.

-Sutton’s first was a diving, one-handed 26-yard grab, and his second, a 5-yard reception, was set up by rookie defensive end Dre’Mont Jones’ interception at the Chargers 18.

 INJURIES